alfadoblemas/ffcrmcidlookup/README.markdown

 Can be used with FeeSWITCH (mod\_cidlookup) or Asterisk FreePBX module ( CallerID Lookup ).
 Provides the definition of the name or business name on a search by phone number in the database [Fat Free CRM](http://www.fatfreecrm.com/) (ffcrm).

 ### Attention!
 Requires patch ffsrm code too.
-Will on github soon.
+Will be soon on github.

 ### installation
 On PBX server.
 Install RVM, ruby 1.9.x.